MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/brokered-windows-runtime-components-for-side-loaded-windows-store-apps.md

 **winmd** is manually copied to this second level directory and then the Project References dialog is used (click the **Browse..** button) to locate and reference this **winmd**.
-After this, the top level namespace of the desktop component (e.g. Fabrikam) should appear as a top level node in the References part of the project.
+After this, the top level namespace of the desktop component (for example, Fabrikam) should appear as a top level node in the References part of the project.

 >**Note** It is very important to use the **reference winmd** in the side-loaded